elizabethc99/2D-Jupyter/README.md

 Usage
 -----
 Use the grey box on the left side of each cell to drag it around the page.
 Dragging a cell over an empty column will attach it to that column.
 Dragging it over another cell inside a column will place it after that cell.
 The numbers in the grey box indicate the run order of the cells when "run all cells" is used.
+Dragging a cell outside of the column area will take it out of the run order and it will not be run automatically.

-Use the buttons on the toolbar to add and delete columns.
-If deleting a column that contains cells, the cells will be moved to the end of the previous column.
+Use the plus and minus buttons on the notebook toolbar to add and delete columns.
+Deleting a column will delete all of the cells in that column.

+Use the plus button on the column header toolbars to add cell to the end of that column.
+The right and left arrows will shift the column right and left respectively.

-The extension currently does not work on the first notebook opened when starting a Jupyter session - reload the page to fix.
+The extension currently is experiencing bugs on the first notebook opened when starting a Jupyter session - reload the page to fix.